-- a) Deliver mixed-use outcomes across a precinct. - b) Enable flexibility of retail offer based on market needs. - c) Introduce mixed-use activation of the riparian corridors and protected trees. - d) Stage delivery as necessary. - e) Create a pedestrian focused town centre. - f) Provide employment opportunities. - Village centre typology
+- a) Deliver mixed-use outcomes across a precinct. - b) Enable flexibility and staging of retail and mixed-use offer based on market needs. - c) Create a pedestrian focused town centre.

-Principle 7 - Connections Pedestrian / Cycle Public Transport
+Principle 7 - Connections Pedestrian / Cycle and Public Transport

-- a) Connect the pedestrian and cycle network of the town centre to the connectivity framework of the landscape corridors. - b) Use the green connections to create green thresholds between built-form and landscape. - c) Locate public transport amenity within the Town Centre to reduce connectivity distances and time. - d) Integrate alternative active transport where appropriate.
+- a) Connect the pedestrian and cycle network of the town centre to the open space corridors. - b) Create green thresholds between built-form and landscape. - c) Locate public transport amenity within the Town Centre to reduce connectivity distances and time. - d) Integrate alternative active transport where appropriate.

-Principle 8 - frame the views
+Principle 8 - Frame the views

-- a) Create a mixed-use built-form that orientates to the riparian corridor and trees. - b) Create a mixed-use built-form that connects directly to and extends the open space. - c) Orientate the public areas to the distance escarpment views and to the north. - d) Ensure higherincreased density residential overlooks riparian corridors. - e) Ensure higherincreased density residential connects directly to the open space.
+- a) Create a mixed-use built-form that orientates to the riparian corridor and E3 zone protected vegetation. - b) Create a mixed-use built-form that connects directly to and extends the open space.

+c) Orientate the public areas to take advantage of the distance escarpment views and to the north.